chung-leong/mocha-skip-if/README.md

 skip.condition('browser.is.firefox', isFirefox);
 ```

 Conditions can be redefined.
 In the examples above, `browser` is not a condition.
 It's just a word you have to specify for semantic reason.
 The expression `skip.if.browser.it()` would cause an error.
-We can make `skip.if.browser` available as a check for whether the environment is a generic webbrowser by redefining it:
+We can make `skip.if.browser` available as a check for whether the environment is a generic web-browser by redefining it:

 ```js
 skip.condition({